 DLG is the UK's largest personal lines property and casualty (P&C) insurer, with leading positions in personal motor and home by inforce policies (IFP).
-The Group underwrites around £3.2 billion of gross written premiums (GWP) through its highly recognised brands - Direct Line, Churchill, Privilege and Green Flag - and partners, including Royal Bank of Scotland (RBS) (Baa2 positive) and NatWest.
+The Group underwrites around £3.2 billion of gross written premiums (GWP) through its highly recognised brands - Direct Line, Churchill, Privilege and Green Flag - and partners, including NatWest Group (Baa2 positive).

-The Group has four core classes of business - personal motor (representing 52% of premiums in 2019), home (18%), rescue and other personal lines (14%), and commercial (16%) which solely comprises SME business.
+The Group has four core classes of business - personal motor (representing 51% of premiums at 9m 2020), home (18%), rescue and other personal lines (13%), and commercial (18%) which solely comprises SME business.
 Following the disposal of its international operations in 2015, the group focuses exclusively on the UK P&C market.